-You know warmer weather is around the corner when the good people at Lowe Mill ARTS & Entertainment announce their Spring Concerts On the Dock lineup, and this year is a DOOZY!
+You know cooler weather is around the corner when the good people at Lowe Mill ARTS & Entertainment announce their Fall Concerts On the Dock lineup, and we are so excited to have them back for their 13th year!

 This is one of our favorite free family events, and there are a few tips we’ve shared below to make bringing the kids a little easier.
 It can get crowded, and planning ahead is a must to maximize enjoyment.